dgerosa/CV/README.md

-Add the end of the day: you change something and then type
+At the end of the day: you change something and then type

 ```shell
 python makeCV.py "commit messsage"